awsdocs/aws-step-functions-developer-guide/doc_source/amazon-states-language-input-output-processing.md

 The `InputPath` field selects a portion of the state's input to pass to the state's task for processing\.
 If you omit the field, it gets the `$` value, representing the entire input\.
 If you use `null`, the input is discarded \(not sent to the state's task\) and the task receives JSON text representing an empty object `{}`\.

 **Note**
 A path can yield a selection of values\.
-Consider the following example:
+Consider the following example\.

 ```
 { "a": [1, 2, 3, 4] }
 ```
-If you apply the path `$.a[0:2]`, the following is the result:
+If you apply the path `$.a[0:2]`, the following is the result\.

 ```
 [ 1, 2 ]